Dormant-Neurons/llm-pitfalls-ae/README.md

 #### B.1 Lab-Setting

 1. The experiment requires a huggingface token to download the datasets from huggingface (free-of-charge).
+Create an account [here](https://huggingface.co/join) and generate an access token following [this](https://huggingface.co/docs/hub/security-tokens) guide.
+The experiments will not incur any costs.

 ```bash
 cd experiment_b_1